Kapil Sharma: List of shooting incidents

-On 10 July 2025, a group opened fire on Sharma’s restaurant, Kap's Café, in Surrey, in Canada's British Columbia province, that had opened three days ago, part of his "The Great Indian Kapil Sharma" chain.
+On 10 July 2025, a group opened fire on Sharma’s restaurant Kap's Café, located in Surrey in Canada's British Columbia province, that had opened three days ago, part of his "The Great Indian Kapil Sharma" chain.
 According to reports, an unidentified gunman, in a video recorded and later uploaded on social media, fired shots at the establishment.
 The bullets not only hit the cafe, but also nearby buildings, causing panic among locals, but no injuries.

 Harjeet Singh Laddi, a Khalistani terrorist and member of the banned militant outfit, Babbar Khalsa International (BKI), claimed responsibility for the attack, linking it to ongoing tensions involving the Indian diaspora in Canada, but being prompted mostly by comments allegedly made by Sharma in the past.
-Laddi is wanted by the National Investigation Agency (NIA) for the murder of Vishwa Hindu Parishad (VHP) leader, Vikas Prabhakar alias Vikas Bagga, who was shot dead at his shop in the Rupnagar district of Punjab, India in April 2024.
+Laddi is wanted by the National Investigation Agency (NIA) for the murder of Vishwa Hindu Parishad (VHP) leader Vikas Prabhakar alias Vikas Bagga, who was shot dead at his shop in the Rupnagar district of Punjab, India in April 2024.
 Laddi hails from Shaheed Bhagat Singh Nagar district in India's Punjab and is listed among India’s most wanted by the NIA.

 The incident drew condemnation from Indian officials, who reiterated concerns over Sikh extremist activities targeting Indian businesses abroad.
 Sharma, who was not present during the shooting, issued a statement urging authorities to take action against such violence.
 Canadian police launched an investigation, though no arrests were immediately reported.

 On 7 August 2025, at 4:40 a.m., shots were fired at Kap's Café for a second time.
 Police responded to a call around 4:40 a.m. of shots fired outside the Scott Road business.

 On 15 October 2025, shots were fired at comedian Kapil Sharma's Kap's Café for the third time in the past four months.
 Gangsters Goldy Dhillon and Kuldeep Sidhu, both part of mob boss Lawrence Bishnoi's operations, claimed credit for the attack on social media.

 Activism

-Sharma has been known for his efforts in promoting animal rights.
+Sharma is known for his efforts in promoting animal rights.
 He and the cast of Comedy Nights with Kapil appeared in a PETA campaign to promote the adoption of homeless cats and dogs.
 In July 2014, he adopted a homeless retired police dog from Mumbai.
 He has also campaigned to save tortured elephants across the country.

 Sharma was nominated in 2014 for the Swachh Bharat Abhiyan by the Indian Prime Minister Narendra Modi to spread awareness among the public for cleanliness and other hygiene-related social issues.
 For his contribution towards the mission through his show, he was invited to the Rashtrapati Bhavan by President Pranab Mukherjee in September 2015.